yuanqing/macos-keyboard-shortcuts/README.md

 See that:

 - The path to each menu item is specified via a nested JSON object.
-- The root keys correspond to the “domain” of the macOS application.
+The root keys correspond to the macOS applications names.
 - The keyboard keys in each shortcut are separated by a space.
-- Use `cmd`, `ctrl`, `opt`, and `shift` for modifier keys, and `up`, `down`, `left`, and `right` for arrow keys.
+Use `cmd`, `ctrl`, `opt`, and `shift` for modifier keys, and `up`, `down`, `left`, and `right` for arrow keys.

 ## Usage